samsteinfeld/AudioScript/README.md

 Notes:
   -User must be signed up for a VoiceBase account and request access to their API (both are free) -Python 3 must be installed
-  -The python libraries PyDictioanry and TextBloc need to be manually installed via pip
+  -The python libraries PyDictioanry and TextBlob need to be manually installed via pip

 Files:
   -audioscript.py: categorizes data from transcribed text file